clawpack/apps/notebooks/classic/acoustics_1d_example1/README.rst

 After running this code and creating plots via "make .plots", you should be able to view the plots in _plots/_PlotIndex.html.

+This example has been modified to work with the notebook acoustics_1d_example1.ipynb

+Updated to v5.4.0, January 2017